Software Engineer for Athlete Performance Research

-- Participate in OpenSim software development work at the API and GUI levels, designing and implementing new tools to support our worldwide collaborators.
+- Participate in software development projects at the API and GUI levels, designing and implementing new tools to support our worldwide collaborators.

 - Apply professional development practices to our software, both for new code and for correcting deficiencies in old code.
 This includes design, documentation, testing, portability, maintainability, adherence to standards, and egoless participation in team code reviews both as subject and reviewer.

 - Generate test cases/harnesses to target performance bottlenecks.